cvetk0o/docsTest/docs/howTo.md

 ## Access

-Cyqur can be accessed by adding an extension to a browser such as Edge and Chrome from the Google Chrome webstore.
+Cyqur can be accessed by adding an extension to a browser such as Safari, Mozzila and Chrome from the Google Chrome webstore.
 Alternatively, the extension can be added by unpacking the code in developer mode in the browser or using a Microsoft policy behind a firewall.
 It can also be used directly from the Cyqur website and it gives us option to save it as Progressive Web Application on our device.

 ![Sign In](/images/pwa.png)